tabishfayyaz/notes-and-books/kotlin-exercises.md

     return true
 }
 ```

-10. Calculate the square root of a number using the `Math.sqrt` function.
-11. Create a program that converts a decimal number to a binary representation in Kotlin.
+**Create a program that converts a decimal number to a binary representation in Kotlin.**

 **Collections:**